 - Crack open a nice, cold textbook (with or without “the boys”).
 They’re time-tested and help get the job done.

 - Graded readers are helpful, too.
-In the beginning you won’t know all the words, but that’s normal.
+You won’t know all the words in the beginning, but that’s normal.
 Expected, even.
 You’ll learn them.
 As you do, grab the next graded reader in the series and watch your progress pick up speed.

 - A dictionary is essential.
 It just is.
-Fortunately, there are lots of free ones available online and/or as apps.
+Fortunately, many free ones are available online and as apps.

 Practice, practice, practice—every chance you get!